Turbo Takeaways

 What Are VA Loans?

-A VA loan is a home loan available through the U.S. Department of Veterans Affairs for veterans, service members, and surviving spouses.
-VA loan offer a 0% down payment, no private mortgage insurance (PMI), flexible lending requirements, and lower interest rates compared to conventional mortgages.
-However, there’s a funding fee you’ll have to pay, which adds to the loan’s overall cost.
+VA loans offer a 0% down payment, no private mortgage insurance (PMI), flexible lending requirements, and lower interest rates compared to conventional mortgages.
+However, there’s a funding fee (3.3% of loan amount) you’ll have to pay, which adds to the loan’s overall cost.

-For military members and their families, these loans can be a better fit because of the benefits they offer.
-While it can be a great way to save money and get lower mortgage payments, finding a lender with the best loan rates can be challenging.
+For military members and their families, VA loans can be a better fit because of all the benefits they offer.

-Navy Federal offers VA loans at competitive rates and consistently ranks as one of the top VA lenders in the country.
+While it can be a great way to save money, finding a lender with the best loan rates can be challenging.
+Navy Federal offers VA loans at competitive rates and consistently ranks among the top VA lenders in the country.
 So, it may be a good choice if you’re a member of the credit union.

 Navy Federal home loans and mortgage refinance loans are only available for existing members of the credit union.
 You may qualify for membership if you’re in the armed forces, a retired service member, a veteran, Department of Defense personnel, or an eligible family member.